Battery safety: Lithium-ion batteries

 Handle lithium-ion batteries carefully.
 Do not throw, modify or tamper with them.
 Check for signs of damage, and don't use batteries that:

-Keep your batteries in a safe place, out of sight and reach from children.
-If you carry batteries with you, keep them in a protective, non-metal case.
+If you carry batteries with you, keep them in a protective non-metal case.

 Charging

-Do not charge your battery for longer than the recommended charging time.
+Do not charge your battery for longer than recommended.
 Overcharging can cause your battery to overheat, which can lead to fires or explosions.

 Original and replacement chargers